 - Working Schengen visa: Anyone traveling to Hungary for short-term employment opportunities should apply for this visa.

-Requirements to Obtain a Hungary Work Permit
+Requirements to Obtain Hungary Work Visas

 You must obtain work permits on behalf of all employees after meeting numerous requirements.
 First, advertise the job in the Hungarian Labor Office for 15 days to allow unemployed Hungarian nationals to apply.
 Then, submit a valid manpower request to the regional branch of the labor center.
 Hungary has quotas for foreign employees, and your number of work permits for foreigners cannot exceed the average number of workers requested by employers during the previous year.